wikimedia/pywikibot/pywikibot/README-conversion.txt

 so that these dependencies will be loaded automatically when the package is installed, and users won't need to worry about this...]

 To run pywikibot, you will need the httplib2, simplejson, and setuptools packages--
 * httplib2   : http://code.google.com/p/httplib2/
 * setuptools : http://pypi.python.org/pypi/setuptools/
 * simplejson : http://svn.red-bean.com/bob/simplejson/tags/simplejson-1.7.1/docs/index.html

 or, if you already have setuptools installed, just execute 'easy_install httplib2' and 'easy_install simplejson'

-If you run into errors involving httplib2.urlnorm, update httplib2 to 0.4.0 (Ubuntu package python-httlib2 for example, is outdated)
+If you run into errors involving httplib2.urlnorm, update httplib2 to 0.4.0 (Ubuntu package python-httlib2, for example, is outdated).
+Note that httplib2 will run under Python 2.6, but will emit DeprecationWarnings (which are annoying but don't affect the ability to use the package).

 == Page objects ==